This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How are night terrors diagnosed?

-Your child's caregiver will ask about your child's health history, night terrors, and sleep patterns.
+Your child's healthcare provider will ask about your child's health history, night terrors, and sleep patterns.
 He may order a sleep study for your child.
 A sleep study gives information about your child's brain, heart, and breathing during sleep.

 How are night terrors treated?

 There is no treatment for night terrors.
 Most children outgrow night terrors as they get older.
-Caregivers will help you learn to cope with your child's night terrors.
+Healthcare providers will help you learn to cope with your child's night terrors.

 What can I do to help my child?